robmwalsh/exprimental/README.md

 3. Check if experimental feature should be enabled before initializing the `StandardPlugin` phases.
 4. Use the stored result of the check (which can't be accessed by plugin initialization) to see if experimental features should be enabled.

-# Does it matter?
-I'm not really sure.
-Compiler plugins are already very powerful, and I don't think this adds significantly more risk.
-The main threat here is that someone makes a very useful plugin that the community wants to use, then the genie will be out of the bottle like the "experimental" macros in Scala 2 which very quickly became foundational to the scala ecosystem.